Chisomgold/sideprojs-PhD/README.md

   ```

 ### Input data
-Somatic mutation zip file (.gz), DNA Methylation450k data (.gz), and DNA methylation ID mapping file of the same cancer type, all downloaded from the TCGA datasets on xenabrowser.
+Somatic mutation zip file (.gz), DNA Methylation450k data (.gz), and DNA methylation ID mapping file of the same cancer type, all downloaded from the TCGA datasets on [xenabrowser](https://xenabrowser.net/datapages/).
 The mutation file should be the public version option, not the gene-level non-silent mutation or other alternatives.

 ### Known Issues
 The data formats expected for this pipeline are not standard (like vcf, for instance).
-This means that in the event of an update to the data format or structure, including column header names, the pipeline might not work as expected.
+This means that in the event of an update to the data format or structure on xenabrowser, including column header names, the pipeline might not work as expected.

 ### Run the Pipeline
 ```bash